Are you totally sure you want your friend to officiate your wedding?

-Recently the LA County Clerk’s Office contact me because I had issued a marriage license to a couple.
+Recently the LA County Clerk’s Office contacted me because I had issued a marriage license to a couple.
 Their friend was supposed to marry them.
 When they applied for a copy of the marriage license the County had no record of it.
 The County called me to find out why.
 I had noted in my notary journal that their friend was going to officiate the wedding.
-Well, iIt turns out that their friend probably did not turn the marriage license in at all.
+Well, it turns out that their friend probably did not turn the marriage license in at all.
 Their friend did not understand the importance of a timely filing of the wedding license.
 That’s a BIG OOPS.

 The Results of a Friend Officiating a Wedding: